robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/access-cloudsimple-portal.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Faça login no portal Azure em [https://portal.azure.com](https://portal.azure.com).
+Entre no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).

 ## <a name="access-the-cloudsimple-portal"></a>Acessar o portal da CloudSimple